December 16, 2019

 pinch of sugar

-5 T EVOO (extra virgin olive oil), plus more for greasing and drizzling
+5 tablespoons extra-virgin olive oil, plus more for greasing and drizzling

 1 medium red onion